RENCI/apsviz-timeseriesdb-ingest/README.md

 ./root_shell.sh latest

+However, before doing that copy the createEnvVars.sh, you edited, to the container using the following command:

+docker cp ../run/createEnvVars.sh apsviz_timeseriesdb_ingest_latest:/home/nru/

+Then when you access the container run the following command to create the env variables to access the PostgreSQL database:

+source ./createEnvVars.sh

+The env variables are already set on the Sterling Kubernetes cluster, so the above commands are not required.

-From within the apsviz_timeseriesdb_ingest shell make the following directories:
+Next from within the apsviz_timeseriesdb_ingest shell make the following directories:

 mkdir -p /data/DataIngesting/DAILY_INGEST

-This does not have to be down when running on k8s.
+This does not have to be down when running on the Sterling Kubernetes cluster.

-If you are running on you local machine also make sure you have downloaded the harvest files from the directory:
+If you are running on your local machine make sure you have downloaded the harvest files from the directory:

 /projects/ees/TDS/DataHarvesting/DAILY_HARVESTING/

 on the apsviz-timeseriesdb.edc.renci.org VM, to the same location that you added as a volume when create the container, so that when you are in the container the following directory exits:

 /data/DataIngesting/DAILY_HARVESTING/